-When researching topics that customers may only find simple to explain an opinion, projective techniques are helpful.
+Projective techniques are helpful when researching topics that customers may only find simple to explain an opinion.
 You must remember the purpose of the projective technique if you want to be a successful moderator.

 You may shorten the time it takes to create a new product by integrating your experience data into QuestionPro research.
 You may quickly launch new items by identifying market gaps.

 Projections.
 Word association test.
 Tests of the written word.
 Thematic Appearance Tests (TATs) Three-person techniques.